🍀 Witchcraft and Magic FAQsWhat is a Witch?

-Wiccan beliefs accept the existence of a Goddess and/or God, promote the study and practice of Witchcraft (although it’s not required), along with admiration, respect and coexistence with Nature.
+Wiccans hold reverence for Nature and accept the existence of a Goddess and/or God, they promote the study and practice of Witchcraft (although it’s not required), along with respect and coexistence with other spiritual paths and religions.

 Many adopt Wicca as a path of self-evolution, as a way of connecting to the natural tempo of the Earth, or in the search for ancient esoteric knowledge.